 More than 250 pharmacies are now offering immunizations.
 And starting April 19, 10 physicians clinics across the province began providing shots as part of a pilot project, which could be expanded in May.

-Additional AstraZeneca vaccine appointments are available through Alberta Health Services in Edmonton and Calgary.
+Additional AstraZeneca vaccine appointments for those aged 55 to 64 are also available through Alberta Health Services in Edmonton and Calgary.

 Alberta has also said it is extending the time between the first dose and the second to four months.